Truly chiral phonons in {\alpha}-HgS

-Here, we used circularly polarised Raman spectroscopy (see Methods) to observe the phonon modes and their splitting in chiral crystals of $\alpha$-HgS .
+Here, we used circularly polarised Raman spectroscopy (see Methods) to observe the phonon modes and their splitting in chiral crystals of $\alpha$-HgS.
 Moreover, we performed first-principles calculations (see Methods) to compute the dispersion, PAM, and AM of phonons in $\alpha $-HgS.
 A comparison between the experiment and calculation shows that the split phonons were indeed truly chiral phonons.
 We also confirmed that the conservation law of PAM holds in circularly polarised Raman scattering by taking into account the three-fold rotational symmetry.

-Trigonal $\alpha $-HgS crystals contain two enantiomeric cinnabar structures with right- and left-handed helices (R- and L-HgS), which belong to the space groups $P3_{1}21$ and $P3_{2}21$, respectively \cite{Aurivillius50}.
+Trigonal $\alpha $-HgS crystals contain two enantiomeric cinnabar structures with right- and left-handed helices (R- and L-HgS), which belong to the space groups $P3_{1}21$ (translation by $c/3$ in three-fold rotation) and $P3_{2}21$ (translation by $2c/3$ in three-fold rotation), respectively \cite{Aurivillius50}.
 This crystal has a three-fold helical axis along the $c$-direction (Fig. 1(a)), with large optical activity\cite{Glazer86}.
 Our samples were single crystals of naturally grown $\alpha$-HgS with lateral dimensions of 3 mm.
 We selected a $c$-axis-oriented as-grown surface of R-HgS, which was confirmed by X-ray analysis.